 With so much to see and do nearby our centre, you will be sure to enjoy new experiences with new friends under the close supervision of our support staff, who are committed to providing a safe, fun and enriching experience.

-As one of the world’s most picturesque vacation spots, a visit to Thailand is sure to be a life changing experience.
-Not only will you have the opportunity to pick of souvenirs from the Land of Smiles on our excursions, but you will create lasting memories of your time at The Dawn.
+As one of the world’s most visited vacation spots, a visit to Thailand is sure to be a life changing experience.
+Not only will you have the opportunity to pick up souvenirs from the Land of Smiles on our excursions, but you will create lasting memories of your time at The Dawn.